dharmik7080/Smart-Hospital-System/README.md

     -   Use default credentials (if applicable) or create an Admin user via the interface if the system allows initialization.

 ---
-*Built with ❤️ using Streamlit and Google Gemini.*